lizageorge/LearningPython/06_functions/README.md

 So a quick breakdown of what I've done above.
 First, I made a list of dictionaries, each dictionary representing a student in a pretend classroom, with the keys of "name" and "age".
 Then I created the function `add_student` which has two arguments / parameters - name and age.
 I then wrote code that would create a new dictionary representing a student whenever the function was called.
 And then I tested out the function.
 You can see I printed out the student list, and the result included Mark, Emily and Joseph.
 Then I called on the `add_student` function, input the name and age I wanted, and when I printed the list a second time, Liza and her age was now in it.

 A note on the `return` keyword.
 It does just that - it returns to you whatever data you have specified to be used again later on.
 The difference between `return` and `print` is that the print function doesn't store any data - if you tried setting a variable to the data of a function that only prints something, the variable wouldn't be holding anything.
-However, if the function *returns* something, you variable will now hold the result of whatever process you had in the function.
+However, if the function *returns* something, your variable will now hold the result of whatever process you had in the function.
 Here's an example below:

 ```python
 def add_these_two_numbers(number1, number2):